Bluegales/BridgeBuddy/README.md

 - To start, you'll need a Safe Wallet on every chain with which the wallet will interact.
 - Wallets can be created through the [Safe Global App](https://app.safe.global/welcome).

 #### 2.2.
-Deploy Custom Module
+Deploy Custom Module **(optional)**

+**Our own deployed modules on goerli, basegoerli, celo and base can be used instead.
+The addresses can be found in /info/modules.json and /info_mainnet/modules.json**
 - Once the wallets are set up, you need to integrate custom logic into each to enable interchain function calls.
 - Our custom module developed during the hackathon is available at `safe_module/src/WalletAbstraction.sol`.
 - This module must be manually deployed to each Safe Account on every chain.
-Afterwards, add it through the Safe frontend interface.
+Afterwards, add it utilising the dev_create_safe/add_module_*.ts files
+- Call the function "addRemoteModule" with the chain id of the remote modules and the address of the module on that chain

 ### 3. Set Up Extension